Keep these heart attack signs in mind to increase your chances of survival, especially when no one's around but yourself!

 Aspirin Definition: It is a platelet inhibitor which can help dissolve the clot that has been formed which is the root cause of the attack.
 It is advisable to keep one in your first-aid kit.

-- 💓 POTENTIALLY LIFESAVING - Know the warning signs for heart attacks and strokes and when to call 911!
+- 💓 POTENTIALLY LIFESAVING - Knowing the warning signs for heart attacks and strokes is important because they are both life-threatening medical...

 - 💓 A MUST HAVE - Makes a handy reference for caregivers and a great gift for parents and grandparents